chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/build.md

 That said, Controls don’t replace stories.
 They are great for exploring the edge cases of the components.
 Stories are used for showcasing the intended cases.

-We'll visit the Accessbility and Docs addons in later chapters.
+We'll visit the Accessibility and Docs addons in later chapters.

 > “Storybook is a powerful frontend workshop environment tool that allows teams to design, build, and organize UI components (and even full screens!) without getting tripped up over business logic and plumbing.” – Brad Frost, Author of Atomic Design